iqhive/runtime.link/Readme.md

 In addition to standard Go types, the runtime.link project defines an additional package for representing standard types that will supported by the link layers.

-    * std - enums, unions and pointer-types.
+    * ffi - enums, unions and pointer-types.

 ## Roadmap